Easy Christmas School Lunch for Toddlers + Kids

-Send a little holiday cheer to your kiddos at school with this Christmas School Lunch for Toddlers + Kids.
-A festive school lunch that is delicious, healthy and allergy friendly!
+Send a little holiday cheer to your kiddos at school with this Christmas School Lunch for Kids.
+Great for k-8th graders!

-As you probably know by now, I am that crazy mom that scrolls through Pinterest at 11pm trying to find amazing seasonally themed school lunch inspiration for my kiddos bento boxes <——— 2019 goal is to stop being so damn crazy;)
+As you probably know by now, I am that crazy mom who scrolls through Pinterest at 11 pm trying to find amazing seasonally themed school lunch inspiration for my kiddo’s bento boxes <——— this year’s goal is to stop being so darn crazy;)

-And while I did found some amazing Christmas themed food for my kid’s lunches (see list below), the problem came at 6am the next morning when I started packing lunches.
+While I did find some amazing Christmas-themed food for my kids’ lunches (see list below), the problem came at 6 a.m. the next morning when I started packing lunches.
 Everything required too many steps!
 Or maybe I am just too lazy?
 Or maybe I didn’t have enough time?
 Or coffee?
-Maybe I should get back to the habit of packing lunches at night?
+Maybe I should get back to the habit of packing lunches at night.

-Because I was short on time, I threw away all of my amazing pinterest inspiration and started pulling out anything and everything in my fridge that was green or red.
-Turns out, there was a lot in there!
+Because I was short on time, I threw away all of my amazing Pinterest inspiration and started pulling out anything and everything in my fridge that was green or red.
+It turns out there was a lot there!

 Then with a little chop, slice, dice and little holiday sprinkle magic, this fun and festive lunch got pulled together in roughly 5 minutes!
 Which left me with 3.5 minutes to take a shower, get dressed and pour another cup of coffee before I had to leave for school drop-off.